Honey-Pi/HoneyPi-Build-Raspbian/README.md

 1. [Download latest release](https://github.com/Honey-Pi/HoneyPi-Build-Raspbian/releases)
 2. Burn image on sd card
 3. Power on your Pi, after your first boot it does automatically reboot, wait some time after the boot.
 The HoneyPi services are automatically starting.
-4. Press the hardware button connected to your Raspberry Pi to start the 'HoneyPi'-AccessPoint or connect your Raspberry to your WiFi.
+4. Press the hardware button connected to your Raspberry Pi to start the 'HoneyPi'-AccessPoint (IP: `192.168.4.1`, WiFi-Password: `HoneyPi!`) or connect your Raspberry to your Homenetwork-WiFi.
 5. Visit with your browser http://IpOfYourPi/ or http://honeypi.local/ for further configuration.
+6. More information on controlling the software can be found in the [main repo](https://github.com/Honey-Pi/HoneyPi).
+The default SSH password in this pre-built HoneyPi image is `hivescale`.
-6. Have fun!
+7. Have fun!

 ## Development